Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Disjoint n -amalgamation

 Again, any local class has $n$-amalgamation for all $n$.
 A local theory only imposes restrictions on tuples which satisfy some relation.
 So disjoint $n$-amalgamation problems can be solved ``freely" by simply not adding any further relations.

-\item In \cite{Ahlman}, Ahlman has investigated countably categorical theories in a binary relational language (one with no relation symbols of arity greater than $2$) which are simple with $\text{SU}$-rank $1$ and trivial pregeometry.
-In the case when $\text{acl}^{\text{eq}}(\emptyset) = \emptyset$, this agrees with what I call a simple theory with trivial forking ($\ind[f] = \ind[=]$) above.
+\item In \cite{Ahlman}, Ahlman has investigated countably categorical theories in a binary relational language (one with no relation symbols of arity greater than $2$) which are simple with $\mathrm{SU}$-rank $1$ and trivial pregeometry.
+In the case when $\mathrm{acl}^{\mathrm{eq}}(\varnothing) = \varnothing$, this agrees with what I call a simple theory with trivial forking ($\ind[f] = \ind[=]$) above.

-Ahlman shows that in such a theory $T$ there is a $\emptyset$-definable equivalence relation $\xi$ with finitely many infinite classes such that $T$ can be axiomatized by certain ``$(\xi,\Delta)$-extension properties" describing the possible relationships between elements in different classes.
+Ahlman shows that in such a theory $T$ there is a $\varnothing$-definable equivalence relation $\xi$ with finitely many infinite classes such that $T$ can be axiomatized by certain ``$(\xi,\Delta)$-extension properties" describing the possible relationships between elements in different classes.
 Further, he shows that these theories are pseudofinite.
 The definition of $(\xi,\Delta)$-extension property is somewhat technical, so I will not give it here.
-Instead I will note that the condition implies that $T$ has an expansion (obtained by naming the finitely many classes of $\xi$) with $n$-amalgamation for all $n$.
+But this condition implies that $T$ has an expansion (obtained by naming the finitely many classes of $\xi$) with $n$-amalgamation for all $n$.
 The fact that the language is binary ensures that describing the possible relationships between pairs of elements suffices. \end{itemize}